allenporter/k8s-gitops/README.md

 - See [Renovate Helm Releases](https://github.com/k8s-at-home/renovate-helm-releases) for a GitHub action that adds the neccessary annotations to a `HelmRelease` so that renovate knows how to manage it.
 This runs as a nightly action.
 - See [Schedule - Update Flux](https://github.com/onedr0p/home-cluster/blob/main/.github/workflows/flux-schedule.yaml) for an example of how to use a GitHub action to update flux itself.

+The cluster has separate update schedules for the `dev` and `prod` clusters.
+The `dev` cluster is updated silently, and the `prod` cluster is updated on weekends.

 ## Resources

   - https://github.com/fluxcd/flux2-kustomize-helm-example